Ques 1: List the raw materials required for craft production in the Harappan civilization and discuss how these might have been obtained.

 Ques 3: What were the confusions in the mind of Cunningham while studying Harappan civilization?

 Ans: He used the accounts left by Chinese Buddhist pilgrims who had visited the subcontinent between the fourth and seventh centuries CE.
 He thought that Indian history began with the first cities in the Ganga valley.
 In fact, Cunningham’s main interest was in the archaeology of the Early Historic (c. sixth century BCE fourth century CE) and later periods.

 Ques 4: What were the differences in the techniques adopted by Marshall and Wheeler in studying Harappan civilization?

-Ans: Marshall tended to excavate along regular horizontal units, measured uniformly throughout the mound, ignoring the stratigraphy of the site.
-This meant that all the artefacts recovered from the same unit were grouped together, even if they were found at different stratigraphic layers.
+Ans: Marshall tended to excavate along with regular horizontal units, measured uniformly throughout the mound, ignoring the stratigraphy of the site.
+This meant that all the artifacts recovered from the same unit were grouped together, even if they were found at different stratigraphic layers.
 As a result, valuable information about the context of these finds was irretrievably lost.
 R.E.M.
 Wheeler rectified this problem.
-Wheeler recognised that it was necessary to follow the stratigraphy of the mound rather than dig mechanically along uniform horizontal lines.
+Wheeler recognized that it was necessary to follow the stratigraphy of the mound rather than dig mechanically along uniform horizontal lines.